Disability Discrimination Attorney

 What Is Disability Discrimination?

-- If you have dealt with disability discrimination or Family and Medical Leave Act violation, our attorney, Dan A. Atkerson, may be able to help you seek compensation for the harm the discrimination in the workplace has caused you.
+• If you have dealt with disability discrimination or Family and Medical Leave Act violation, our attorney may be able to help you seek compensation for the harm the discrimination in the workplace has caused you.

-- Contact Mr. Atkerson for a free consultation at his Allen, TX, law firm, located in a small northern suburb of Dallas.
+• Contact Mr. Atkerson for a consultation at his labor attorney office in Allen, TX, a small northern suburb of Dallas.

 Federal Law Prohibits These Kinds of Disability Discrimination